DorkyDubs/week08-assignment/README.md

 🏹 Feel free to add any other reflections you would like to share about your submission e.g.

 What went really well and what could have gone better?
+Tailwind abandoned me when styling delete button. it all went well but stopped implementing or responding after I did a git push.
+I can copy code in from other files and it will work but changes in that files no longer function.
+Not a fan.

 Detailing useful external sources that helped you complete the assignment (e.g Youtube tutorials).
 Describing errors or bugs you encountered while completing your assignment.
 Requesting feedback about a specific part of your submission.